- Creator Backlash:

-- Jossed: A meta example: One of the early fan theories about this story was that its main purpose was to kill off the Green Goblin for good because the situation where he knew the secret of Spider-Man's identity was too dangerous to be allowed to continue.
-This, according to the theory, would have required a crime so heinous that readers would accept Norman Osborn's death as permanent and would not clamour for his return.
+- Jossed: A meta example: one of the early fan theories about this story was that its main purpose was to kill off the Green Goblin for good because the situation where he knew the secret of Spider-Man's identity was too dangerous to be allowed to continue.
+This, according to the theory, would have required a crime so heinous that readers would accept Norman Osborn's death as permanent and would not clamor for his return.
 But some time later Harry Osborn became the new Green Goblin and it turned out he too had found out that Peter Parker was Spider-Man.
 And he was allowed to survive without being made to forget.
 Moreoever, Norman had known and had amnesia about Peter's identity since Issue #40 and had relapsed once before as the Green Goblin (the famous drug issue), so it was a dicey situation that Peter had been living with for a long time.

 - Trope Namer: This story arc named the trope I Let Gwen Stacy Die.